 Not if you're looking for a word or term for a concept, or the definition of a word or term.

-Andreas from the dark caverns‭ I made a proposal in a comment here that we try to create some sort of translation/terminology posts, so that non-English speakers can check what a specific term is called in English.
+Andreas witnessed the end of the world today I made a proposal in a comment here that we try to create some sort of translation/terminology posts, so that non-English speakers can check what a specific term is called in English.
 Because trying to find the correct English term for a very specific technical item like "earth-leakage breaker" is always tricky - dictionaries and Google translate are not helpful for such.